Quotations Eastern Psychology & Philosophy

 “The highest truth is to delete, not to add.
 To get rid of the things you believe in now.
 So empty yourself out totally and completely.
 All of your ideas, your feelings, all have to be emptied out of you.” —Robert Adams

 “The intellect has little to do on the road to discovery.
-There comes a leap in consciousness, call it intuition or what you will, and the solution comes to and you don’t know how or why.” —Albert Einstein
+There comes a leap in consciousness, call it intuition or what you will, and the solution comes to you and you don’t know how or why.” —Albert Einstein

 “The more you suffer the deeper grows your character, and with the deepening of your character, you read the more penetratingly into the secrets of life.
 All great artists, all great religious leaders, and all great social reformers have come out of the intensest struggles which they fought bravely, quite frequently in tears and with bleeding hearts.” —D.T.
 Suzuki